Unknotted Reeb orbits and nicely embedded holomorphic curves: A local adjunction formula for breaking holomorphic annuli

 the algebraic count of intersections near infinity between $u_\infty^\pm$ and a small perturbation of itself via~$\Phi$.
-This number is only nonzero if $m \ge 2$, and in that case it depends on $\Phi$ up to homotopy; in \cite{Siefring:intersection} it is expressed as a sum of winding numbers of asymptotic eigenfunctions that control the relative approach of different parametrizations of $u_\infty^\pm$ near the orbit.
+This number matches the writhe described in \cite{Hutchings:index} up to a sign.
+It is only nonzero if $m \ge 2$, and in that case it depends on $\Phi$ up to homotopy; in \cite{Siefring:intersection} it is expressed as a sum of winding numbers of asymptotic eigenfunctions that control the relative approach of different parametrizations of $u_\infty^\pm$ near the orbit.
 The bounds on these winding numbers coming from Proposition~\ref{spectral} lead to the bound

 which furnishes the definition of the number $\dinfty(u_\infty^\pm)$ counting ``hidden'' double points at infinity:

 Including the contribution from intersections near infinity, the relative adjunction formula for $u_\infty^\pm$ takes the form